 What to Do About It

 You've witnessed the surefire signs, heeded the red flags, and concluded that someone is flirting with your partner.
 What now?
 The most difficult part is figuring out what to do with this information and finding a way to lean into a proactive reaction rather than escalating to a full-blown overreaction.

 If It’s Mild, Let It Be

-But there are times when flirting can be a problem.
-And if the person flirting with your partner is someone you see a lot, that’s going to make things difficult.
-Ideally, your partner will say something—either by making a point that their in a relationship or addressing it directly.
+But there are times when flirting can be a problem, and if the person flirting with your partner is someone you see a lot, that’s going to make things difficult.
+Ideally, your partner will say something—either by making a point that they're in a relationship or addressing it directly.
 “That said, if it’s really over the top and is making you or your partner uncomfortable, I think the best tactic is for your partner to just nip it in the bud,” Hartstein says.
 “Don’t flirt back.
-Either walk away, change the subject, pull you into the conversation or mention you.”
+Either walk away, change the subject, pull you into the conversation, or mention you.”

 Should you say something to the person?
 Maybe, in extreme cases.
 “It would have to be really bad for you to actually confront the person although sometimes that might be necessary,” Hartstein says.
 Normally injecting yourself into the conversation is enough—introducing yourself or reminding the person that you’re the other half.
 But if it’s someone close to you or it continues to be a problem, it might be worth pulling that person aside.
 If you believe that it’s innocent, tell them that—explain that you're sure that they don’t mean any harm, but that it’s making you uncomfortable.
 If you don’t think it’s innocent you may want to ask why they’re doing it.